Cat Pees Outside the Litter Box? Suggestions That May Help

 If you're a cat owner, the term "thinking outside the box" has an altogether different connotation.
 Probably, at some point, everyone who has owned a cat has had some unpleasant experiences with the cat "thinking outside the box."

 I'm referring, of course, to the heartbreak of inappropriate elimination, as it's called in polite circles.
 It's been a problem ever since man first invited felines into the cave and allowed them to go potty in a designated area.
-What on earth was man ever thinking?

-Anyway, I've helped a few people address that problem over the years, so I thought I'd share this one with you.
+I've helped a few people address that problem over the years, so I thought I'd share this one with you.
 A couple said their cat was just starting to go outside the box.

 After a physical exam came back normal, I asked the couple a bunch of questions.